carloliveros/uce-scripts/Species tree.md

 Wait for all cleaning/rooting jobs to finish before running any of the analyses below.
 It's ok to get them set up while waiting for the jobs to finish.

-## 3. STAR and STEAC
+## 3. STAR, STEAC, NJst

-The following R script creates R scripts to infer the STAR and STEAC trees for each set of gene trees.
+The following R script creates R scripts to infer the STAR, STEAC and NJst trees for each set of gene trees.
 Specify the outgroup name in the script.

 ```
 numboot<-500  # number of bootstrap replicates